Your Start-Up Business Plan should be crisp, hard-hitting and get your results. This is how you need to create it:

 Table of Contents

 Now here’s your chance to make those rah-rah statements.
 Describe the mission and vision of the company in this section.
-Also, it’s very important to introduce the key people behind the business, when you write a start up business plan.
-If the business has been around for a while, this is a good place to remind readers of past highlights – for example patented inventions or product innovations which the company may be known for.
+Also, it’s very important to introduce the key people behind the business, when you write a start up a business plan.
+If the business has been around for a while, this is a good place to remind readers of past highlights – for example, patented inventions or product innovations that the company may be known for.